-The Bikesure team clarify some of the uncertainties left by the Government’s faltering Brexit negotiations by answering all your questions about Green Cards and whether you will need a Green Card to ride your motorbike in Europe.
+The Bikesure team clarify some of the uncertainties left by Brexit and answer your questions about Green Cards and whether you will need a Green Card to ride your motorbike in Europe.

 What is a Green Card?

 Green Cards are International Motor Insurance Certificates (IMICs) issued by insurers, guaranteeing that you hold the necessary third-party motor insurance cover required for the country or countries in which your will be riding your motorbike in Europe.